Stevecaboose/Lol-Firewall-Fix/README.md

 This is a simple tool to delete the Logitech dll files that cause the firewall bug error.
 This should only be used if you have the firewall error pop up every once in a while.
 If you use logitech devices such as keyboards which somehow interact with League of Legends, this will mostly likley cause that device's special functions with League stop working.
-This will never break youre game.
+This will never break your game.
 These files are not required to run your game.
 They are the culprit for many problems which is why I made this tool to help.

 1. Click on LoL Firewall Fix.